Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

 \subsection{Van der Pol oscillator}

 The second SDE example is the Van der Pol oscillator with additive noise.
 We use this example to demonstrate the effect of slow-fast dynamics on the geometric ergodicity.
-Consider equation
+Consider

-The deterministic part of equation \eqref{VDP} admits a limit cycle, as shown in Figure \ref{fig6} Top Left.
-When $\mu \gg 1$, this system demonstrates slow-fast dynamics, called the relaxation oscillation.
-The solution will move slowly along left/right side of the limit cycle for a long time, and jump to the other side quickly after passing the ``folding point''.
-See Figure \ref{fig6} Top Right for $x$-trajectory versus time of the deterministic equation.
+The deterministic part of \eqref{VDP} admits a limit cycle, as shown in Figure \ref{fig6} Top Left.
+When $\mu \gg 1$, this system demonstrates the slow-fast dynamics, which is called the relaxation oscillation.
+The solution will move slowly along left/right side of the limit cycle for a long time, and then jump to the other side quickly after passing the ``folding point''.
+See Figure \ref{fig6} Top Middle for $x$-trajectory versus time of the deterministic equation.

-The slow-fast dynamics of the Van der Pol oscillator has been studied for decades.
-Today we use our methods to numerically study the spectral property of equation \eqref{VDP}.
-The magnitude of noise is chosen to be $\epsilon = 0.3$, which is small comparing with the size of the oscillator.
-We run {\bf Algorithm 2} with samples $N = 10^{7},$ time step size $h = 0.001$ and $\mu = 2, 4, 6, 8, 10, 12$.
-Before two trajectories are sufficiently close to each other, we use a mixture of independent coupling and reflection coupling.
-More precisely, at each step, with probability $0.05$ we use the independent coupling, and the reflection coupling is used for otherwise.
-This makes the coupled process irreducible.
-We find that the resultant rate of the exponential tail is only slightly smaller than that of using pure reflection coupling.
-Exponential tails of coupling times with different $\mu$ are compared in Figure \ref{fig6} Bottom Left.
-Note that this figure is cut off at probability $e^{-10} \approx 4.5 \times 10^{-5}$ and horizontally stretched in order to demonstrate the difference between $\mu = 10$ plot and $\mu = 12$ plot.
-Slopes of these exponential tails versus different $\mu$ are compared in Figure \ref{fig6} Bottom Right.
+The Van der Pol oscillator has been studied for decades.
+We shall use our coupling methods to numerically study the spectral property of \eqref{VDP}.
+The magnitude of noise is chosen as $\epsilon = 0.3$, which is small compared with the size of the limit cycle.
+We run {\bf Algorithm 2} with $N = 10^{7}$ samples and time step size is set as $h = 0.001$.
+Before the two trajectories are sufficiently close to each other, we use a mixture of the independent and reflection couplings.
+More precisely, at each step, with probability $\beta$ we use the independent coupling, and use the reflection coupling for otherwise.
+This makes the coupling process irreducible.
+In the first simulation, we fix $\mu = 12$ and let $\beta = 0, 0.02, 0.04, 0.06, 0.08, 0.1$.
+We find that the resultant rate of the exponential tails decreases slightly as $\beta$ increases since the reflection coupling is more efficient than the independent coupling.
+However, this dependency is not very sensitive; see Figure \ref{fig6} Top Right and Middle Left for more details.

+In the second simulation, we fix $\beta = 0.05$ and let $\mu = 2, 4, 6, 8, 10, 12$.
+The exponential tails of the coupling time distribution corresponding to the different $\mu$'s are compared; see Figure \ref{fig6} Middle Right and Bottom Left.
+Note that the Middle Right figure is cut off at the probability $10^{-5}$ and horizontally stretched in order to demonstrate the difference between $\mu = 10$ and $\mu = 12$ plots.
+The slopes of these exponential tails versus different $\mu$'s are computed and plotted in Figure \ref{fig6} Bottom Left.